-Dementia Voice: Patrick's story
+Dementia Voice: Patrick Ettenes's story

-'Get up and start exploring more, meet others like yourself, talk about your condition with others...and don't be afraid to open up and express yourself.'
+Get up and start exploring more, meet others like yourself, talk about your condition with others...and don't be afraid to open up and express yourself.

 How did you start working with Alzheimer’s Society?

 It was published in Alzheimer’s Society’s Living With Dementia magazine (now called Dementia together).
 From there I got some recognition for my story.

-The story was about my struggles getting a diagnosis at the time and getting support.
-You see I was a TV producer for a small local TV station called That’s TV, producing a day time show called “The Advice Show”.
+The story was about my struggles with getting a diagnosis at the time and getting support.
+You see, I was a TV producer for a small local TV station called That’s TV, producing a daytime show called The Advice Show.

 I had the Alzheimer's Society on there a few times, where I met one of your colleagues called Julia Collins, to whom to this day I say has saved my life many times over.
 She would appear on my show and a few others around Dementia Action Week, and whenever I found a slot to interview them about various topics related to dementia.